 Methadone is a full opioid agonist that is prescribed to people recovering from heroin addiction.
 Although methadone is legal when it’s prescribed, it is still a dangerous controlled substance that is associated with roughly 5,000 overdose deaths each year.
 Methadone is less powerful and addictive than heroin, so doctors prescribe it to people suffering from heroin addiction because it can reduce withdrawal symptoms and powerful heroin cravings.
 Even so, abuse of methadone can lead to disorientation, dizziness, nausea, and loss of consciousness.

-Morphine is a powerful narcotic drug that’s synthesized from the opium poppy and pharmacologically used to treat pain associated with certain health conditions or surgery.
+Morphine is powerful narcotic drug that’s synthesized from the opium poppy and pharmacologically used to treat pain associated with certain health conditions or surgery.
 Like other opioids, morphine is highly addictive and a common drug of abuse.
 People take morphine recreationally to achieve a euphoric high, to alleviate stress, or to induce sleep.
 Morphine does cause drowsiness and slowed breathing.
 People addicted to opioids like morphine are at high risk for overdose.

 Oxycodone is a powerful painkiller.
 Like many other narcotics, it’s part of the opioid family of drugs.
 Designed to alleviate pain, oxycodone can also induce feelings of euphoria and drowsiness when abused.
 Opioids target the area of the brain known as its reward center.
-This area is also situated near the brain’s controls for respiratory function.
+This area situated near the brain’s controls for respiratory function.
 When a person takes too much of an opioid like oxycodone, it can slow their breathing to a dangerous level and induce overdose.

 Tricyclic antidepressants (TCA)

 Tricyclic antidepressants are prescribed to reduce the symptoms of depression.
 These drugs can cause side effects, however, such as blurred vision, sleepiness, and lightheadedness.
-People have been known to suffer seizures or heart irregularities when taking these drugs.
-Overdosing on these drugs can be dangerous.
+People have known to suffer seizures or heart irregularities when taking these drugs.
+Overdosing on these drugs can dangerous.

 How Do 12 Panel Drug Test Cups Work?

 To screen an individual for drug use, they must provide a urine sample in the drug test cup.
 This type of test is ideal because it quickly and inexpensively tests for multiple drugs all at one time.
 It’s important that individuals provide enough of a urine specimen for accurate testing.
-Cups contain marks to show when enough urine sample has been obtained.
+Cups contain marks to show when enough urine sample has obtained.

 Each test cup contains a strip that alerts testers to the presence of the drugs outlined above.
 If no drugs are present in the urine, the test strip will read negative.
 If the urine contains one of the above-mentioned drugs, the testing strip will reflect a positive reading for that particular drug or drugs.
 The strips are easy to read and produce results quickly in a matter of minutes.